kensam94/joplin-plugin-simple-highlighter/README.md

     }
 ```
 - Please select all highlighted text to dehighlight properly.
 Selecting the == is optional.
 Refer to the GIF above

+# Discuss the plugin with other Joplin users
+You can discuss this plugin on the Joplin forum [Simple Highlighter plugin thread](https://discourse.joplinapp.org/t/plugin-simple-highlighter/27522).